This post is about how I stopped chasing unrealistic beauty standards and am happier and more resilient because of it.

 Being worthy means that you possess a unique goodness that no one else has.
 Your unique goodness is a combination of your mind, body, emotions, and lived experience.

 You already understand unique goodness on some level because you appreciate the beauty of a wide variety of plants, flowers, trees, and animals in the world.
-You know that each of them have their own unique goodness they share with the world.
+And you know that each of them have their own unique goodness they share with the world.
 So, for instance, a rabbit is not supposed to look like a horse, and an oak tree is not supposed to look like a birch tree.
 Each of these things is supposed to look like itself and share its unique goodness.
 Human beings are this same way, but we often forget this.

 Anyone with any appearance or any body size can do that.